vEnhance/1802/src/appendix.typ

 #quote(attribution: [Charles Pugh, in _Real Mathematical Analysis_])[
-  Complex analysis is the good twin and real analysis is the evil one: beautiful formulas and elegant theorems seem to blossom spontaneously in the complex domain, while toil and pathology rule the reals
+  Complex analysis is the good twin and real analysis is the evil one: beautiful formulas and elegant theorems seem to blossom spontaneously in the complex domain, while toil and pathology rule the reals.
 ]

 #pagebreak()